onap/oom/docs/oom_quickstart_guide.rst

 **Step 7.** Once the repo is setup, installation of ONAP can be done with a single command::

-  > helm install local/onap -name dev --namespace onap
+  > helm install local/onap -n dev --namespace onap

 .. note::
   The requirement for the use of the `onap` namespace will be lifted once the OOM team completes their Beijing deveivers.